sparkfun/Qwiic_CCS811_Py/README.md

 # Qwiic_CCS811_Py

-Python module for the qwiic ccs811 sensor
+Python module for the qwiic ccs811 sensor, which is part of the [SparkFun Qwiic Environmental Combo Breakout](https://www.sparkfun.com/products/14348)

 ## Dependencies
 This driver package depends on the qwii I2C driver: